How To Find Real Crude Oil Sellers And Buyers In Nigeria

 2).
 Freight On Board (FOB):

-Here, the seller pays for the transportation of the goods to the port of shipment, plus loading costs.
-The buyer pays the cost of marine freight transport, insurance, unloading, and transportation from the arrival port to the final destination.
+Here, the crude oil seller pays for the loading and clearance costs of the cargo, while the crude oil buyer pays the cost of marine freight transport, insurance, unloading, and transportation from the arrival port to the final destination.
+In this case, the crude oil buyer pays for the cargo before it sails out of Nigerian waters.

 3).
 Tanker Take Over (TTO):